akostrik/stage_telegram_python/README.md

 |---------------------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
 | difference (test 1) |  2  |  2  |  2  |  2  |  3  |  4  |  3  |  3  |  5  |  5  |  5  |
 | difference (test 2) |  1  |  1  |  2  |  3  |  1  |  1  |  3  |  4  |  2  |  4  |  4  |

+Constant adaptation of the _characteristics_ helps to improve the results.

+Logs

 ## Future enhancements
 As technology and misinformation tactics evolve, so will this application.